guestdaniel/EfferentModel_GuestFarhadiCarney2026/src/mex/README.txt

 # Introduction
-This is the Mex wrapper for the ???
-(202x) auditory-nerve and midbrain model.
+This is the Mex wrapper for the Carney lab auditory-nerve and midbrain efferent model.

 # Installation and usage
 1. Make sure you have a C compiler installed and set up with MATLAB.